wu-hongjun/Hackintosh-Aero-15W/README.md

 * [Patch Laptop DSDT and ACPI Files for Post Installation](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/)
 * [macOS 10.13 High Sirra General Laptop Support](https://www.tonymacx86.com/forums/high-sierra-laptop-support.192/)
 * [macOS 10.13 High Sirra Common Problems](https://www.tonymacx86.com/threads/readme-common-problems-in-10-13-high-sierra.233582/)

-### Announcements
-* Hackintosh config for 10.13.1 and 10.12.6 is COMPLETE.
-* Links above in the *Quick Link* section will navigate you to different macOS versions.
-* Unless otherwise noted, this is the current version to use.
-* If you cannot mount EFI via a tool, then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.pdf).*

 ### Specs
 * CPU: Intel Core i7-7700HQ 4C8T @2.8GHz